|Topic: Employees’ Right Upon Termination of a Refusal||Issued by: V.P., WorkSafe Services|

 Under section 37(2.1) of the Act, there is a provision to appeal the CCO’s decision to the Appeals Tribunal.
 Such an appeal will not suspend the CCO’s decision.

-During the time required for the Appeals Tribunal to dispose of the, the employee would be expected to comply with an employer’s instruction to do the task that the CCO had deemed to be safe.
+During the time required for the Appeals Tribunal to dispose of the appeal, the employee would be expected to comply with an employer’s/supervisor's instruction to do the task that the CCO deemed to be safe.